ClearSkyTeam/ClearSky/README.md

 Note² - Please set 'Full server' message to 'false' in the CustomAlert plugin or any related plugin if you encounter *Full server*

 ## For Developers
-This is a clean, high quality code base.
+This is a clean, high quality code base, because we are trying to keep PocketMine's great code quality.
 Developing/modifying this project is easy.<br>
 We are still rewriting the base to make sure ClearSky has the best developing feel.<br>
 ClearSky is not just for a CLEAN feel for users - it's also for developers!<br>

 # <a name="SPA"></a>Español
-# Te presentamos: ClearSky-Sunrise (PHP5)
+# Te presentamos: ClearSky-Sunrise ~ A [PM](https://github.com/PocketMine/PocketMine-MP) fork (PHP5)
 ClearSky es un software de servidor rapido para Minecraft: Pocket Edition limpio y con caracteristicas estables.
 Fue diseñado para los servidores de producción.

 **Estado de la compilación deTravisCI** [![TravisCI](https://travis-ci.org/ClearSkyTeam/ClearSky.svg?branch=0.14.0)](https://travis-ci.org/ClearSkyTeam/ClearSky "TravisCI Build Status")